 Getting into the kitchen can actually be very therapeutic, even if you usually don’t cook much for your family (a little like me #sorrynotsorry).
 If there’s a particular cuisine or dish you enjoy, why not challenge yourself to make it?

 You can get the whole family involved and make an event out of the evening.
-Decorate your dining area, or go all out with Decorate your dining area, or go all out with top quality restaurant tablecloths from Richard Haworth.
+Decorate your dining area, or go all out with Decorate your dining area, or go all out with top-quality restaurant tablecloths from Richard Haworth.
 Don’t let yourself get overwhelmed by a recipe if you’re not used to cooking.
 It should be an enjoyable experience, and it can give you the opportunity to challenge yourself and try something new.
-We’ve been doing sushi nights, Mexican nights, Chinese and Italian nights – our way of reliving the days when we could go out to a restaurant for a meal.
+We’ve been doing sushi nights, Mexican nights, and Chinese and Italian nights – our way of reliving the days when we could go out to a restaurant for a meal.

 Get Moving as Much as Possible

-Exercise is still one of the best ways to boost your energy, feel happier, and stronger.
+Exercise is still one of the best ways to boost your energy, and feel happier, and stronger.
 While it can be tempting to binge-watch your favourite television shows when your baby is sleeping, why not get a quick workout in?
 Exercise is another great way to practice self-care.

 Or, if your neighbourhood is quiet and secluded so you can keep your social distance, then get some exercise with your little one by going for a stroll.
 If you have a smaller baby, you can even do simple exercises like lunges and squats while wearing them.
 The added weight makes for a great workout, and they’ll think it’s a fun game.
 Baby M loves it when I carry him in my arms all day so babywearing is good too.